 As you know, the last five years have been tough on leaders.
 Really tough.

-Pandemic or no pandemic, every leader has realized we’re not in Kansas anymore.
+Every leader has realized we’re not in Kansas anymore.
 In fact, we’re not quite sure where we are.

 Which is the point of this post.